opulencephp/Opulence/application/rdev/models/orm/README.md

 use RDev\Models\Users;

 // Assume $connection was set previously
-// The repository needs to know the name of the class whose objects it's storing
 $unitOfWork = new ORM\UnitOfWork($connection);
 $dataMapper = new DataMappers\MyDataMapper();
 $users = new Repositories\Repo("RDev\\Models\\Users\\User", $dataMapper, $unitOfWork);